dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/includes/openapi9.md

 ### Set responses for `ProblemDetails`

-When setting the response type for endpoints that may return a ProblemDetails response, the [`ProducesProblem`](/dotnet/api/microsoft.aspnetcore.http.openapiroutehandlerbuilderextensions.producesproblem) extension method or [`TypedResults.Problem`](/dotnet/api/microsoft.aspnetcore.http.typedresults.problem?) can be used to add the appropriate annotation to the endpoint's metadata.
+When setting the response type for endpoints that may return a ProblemDetails response, the <xref:Microsoft.AspNetCore.Http.OpenApiRouteHandlerBuilderExtensions.ProducesProblem%2A> extension method or <xref:Microsoft.AspNetCore.Http.TypedResults.Problem%2A?displayProperty=nameWithType> can be used to add the appropriate annotation to the endpoint's metadata.

-When there are no explicit annotations provided by one of the strategies above, the framework attempts to determine a default response type by examining the signature of the response.
+When there are no explicit annotations provided by one of these strategies, the framework attempts to determine a default response type by examining the signature of the response.
 This default response is populated under the `200` status code in the OpenAPI definition.

 ### Multiple response types